joolstorrentecalo/gitlab-foss/doc/user/project/repository/reducing_the_repo_size_using_git.md

    This project export contains a backup copy of your repository *and* refs we can use to purge files from your repository.

-   If the full project export fails to complete reliably due to the project size, you can use the [Project relations export API](../../../api/project_relations_export.md) to obtain a copy of the repository independently of the other export components.

 1. Decompress the backup using `tar`:

    ```shell